Lea Christopher is an Australian-qualified lawyer and Associate at Fietta LLP.

-Her recent advisory experience includes advising an Asian State with respect to law of the sea issues and advising the national oil company of an Asian State in connection with a constitutional dispute concerning the exploitation of the natural resources of its continental shelf.
+Her recent advisory experience includes advising two Asian States on maritime boundary delimitation and law of the sea issues and advising the national oil company of an Asian State in connection with a constitutional dispute concerning the exploitation of the natural resources of its continental shelf.

-Additionally, Lea has advised on business and human rights issues, including in relation to the international agreement between global brands and trade unions created in response to the Rana Plaza garment factory collapse.
+Additionally, Lea has prepared and delivered training courses to Australian federal government clients and private companies on topics ranging from good administrative decision-making to the implementation of anti-bribery and corruption compliance programmes.
+Lea has also advised on business and human rights issues, including in relation to the international agreement between global brands and trade unions created in response to the Rana Plaza garment factory collapse.
 Her pro bono matters include a case before the Inter-American Court of Human Rights.

 Lea holds a Bachelor of Commerce and Bachelor of Laws (First Class) from the University of Adelaide and a Master of Laws, International Law (First Class), from the University of Cambridge.

 Prior to joining Fietta, Lea worked at a UK “magic circle” firm, a leading Australian law firm, and as the Senior Associate to the Principal Judge of the Commercial Court in the Supreme Court of Victoria.